karan2808/Semantic-Segmentation-Models/README.md

 ```
 _YOUR_USER_NAME_ and _YOUR_PASSWORD_ in the script should be replaced with the users credentials.

+The data should then be placed in 'data/' directory.

 Pre-process the dataset to convert label images to ids, using
 ```shell
 python utils/preprocess_data.py PATH_TO_CITYSCAPES_DATASET